What is the Orange County definition of a swimming pool?

 BMPs generally include:

-- Prohibitions of practices that may result in an illicit discharge to the County MS4, wetlands and waters of the County;
+- Prohibitions of practices that may result in an illicit discharge to the County MS4, wetlands and waters of the County.

 Some BMPs that are important for pool construction include:

 - Prior to discharging water from swimming pools, the water must be free of hazardous chemicals such as chlorine, salt and muriatic acid.
-Test for hazardous chemicals and check the chlorine levels prior to discharge.
-Verify that the chlorine level is 0.01 mg/L or less with a pH between 6.5 and 8.0 s.u.
+Test for hazardous chemicals and check the chlorine levels prior to discharging.
+Verify that the chlorine level is 0.01 mg/L or less with a pH between 6.5 and 8.0.
 Continue proper treatment of the water with a chlorine-neutralizing agent until it falls within these levels prior to discharge.
 As an alternative, the water may be pumped out by a sanitary disposal service and disposed of at an appropriate facility.

 - When backwashing the filter system, allow discharged water to infiltrate through a grassy area or naturally vegetated swale.

-- Never create a direct connection between the pool water and a storm drainage system, the streets, gutters, inlets, ditches, stormwater ponds, wetlands or waters of the County.
+- Never create a direct connection between the pool water and a storm drainage system, the streets, gutters, inlets, ditches, stormwater ponds, wetlands, or waters of the County.
 These types of connections are considered illicit connections and are prohibited under County ordinances.

 - Never drain pool water to a septic tank or drain field as this may result in system failure.